Ribbon Communications (RBBN) Gets a Buy Rating from Northland Securities

-In a report issued on July 21, Michael Latimore from Northland Securities maintained a Buy rating on Ribbon Communications (RBBN), with a price target of $6.00.
-The company’s shares closed last Wednesday at $4.26.
+In a report released today, Michael Latimore from Northland Securities maintained a Buy rating on Ribbon Communications (RBBN), with a price target of $6.00.
+The company’s shares closed last Monday at $4.28.

-Ribbon Communications has an analyst consensus of Moderate Buy, with a price target consensus of $6.00.
+Currently, the analyst consensus on Ribbon Communications is a Moderate Buy with an average price target of $6.00.

 See today’s analyst top recommended stocks >>